duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 While Unix CLI tools are fast, robust, and available on all major platforms, they often have cumbersome syntax that's difficult to remember.
 To make matters worse, these tools often come with slight differences between systems – think of the [differences between GNU `sed` and macOS's `sed`](https://unix.stackexchange.com/a/131940/315847) or the differences between regex syntax among programs, which is aptly captured by Donald Knuth's quip [_“I define Unix as 30 definitions of regular expressions living under one roof.”_](https://en.wikiquote.org/wiki/Donald_Knuth#Quotes)

+While there are shells specialized specifically for dataframe processing, such as the [Nushell project](https://github.com/nushell/nushell), older Unix shells (e.g., the Bourne shell `sh` and Bash) are still the most wide-spread, especially on servers.

-DuckDB uses the same SQL syntax on all platforms.
+At the same time, we have DuckDB, an extremely portable database system which uses the same SQL syntax on all platforms.
 With [version 1.0.0 released recently]({% post_url 2024-06-03-announcing-duckdb-100 %}), DuckDB's syntax – based on the proven and widely used PostgeSQL dialect – is now in a stable state.
 Another attractive feature of DuckDB is that it offers an interactive shell, which aids quick debugging.
 Moreover, DuckDB is available in [several host languages]({% link docs/api/overview.md %}) as well as in the browser [via WebAssembly](https://shell.duckdb.org/), so if you ever decide to use your SQL scripts outside of the shell, DuckDB SQL scripts can be ported to a wide variety of environments without any changes.

 <hr/> <!-- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- -->